Wribbe/litbop/README.md

 <<import modules>>

 def main(args):
-  <<read files from args>>
+  for filename in args:
-  <<find and resolve tags>>
+    <<parse and resolve tags>>
-  <<write files to disk>>
+    <<write source files to disk>>

 if __name__ == "__main__":
   <<read arguments from commandline>>
-  <<call main method>>
+  main(args)
 @
 ```

+Notice the `out/` part of the previously defined tag, litbop accepts any *nix
+path on the format `<dir1>/.../<dirN>/<file>`, creating any missing
+directories.
+If the file defined in the path already exists, litbop will
+replace it without warning.

+The parser will only try to create files out of tags that have a `.` in them,
+which is usually automatically the case with source files like `.py` or `.c`.
+However, if you want to write to a file to the project-root that does not have
+a `.` in its name, i.e. a `Makefile`, you wold have to name it `./Makefile` to
+sort it out.

+### Defining tags:

 Tags ending with `=` are definitions.
 The parser will take everything between
 the `=` and `@` to mean the definition of the tagname,
 `out/litbop_bootstrapped.py` in this case.
-The tags above without a trailing
+Tags without a trailing `=` or `+`
-`=` are substitution tags which means, if they are defined somewhere in the
-file, the tag will be replaced with its corresponding definition.
-In the case of
+are substitution tags, and the parser will try to replace them with their
+corresponding definition.
+If there is no definition for a tag, the unmodified
-using a tag that is not yet defined, the unmodified tag will be written to the
+tag will be written to file without substitution.
-file in question.

-Notice the `out/` part of the previously defined tag.
-Litbop will accept any
-*nix path on the format `<dir1>/.../<dirN>/<file>` and create the
-nested directory-structure if it does not already exist, and write to the
-given `<file>`, replacing anything that already exists.
-The parser will only
-try to create files out of tags that have a `.` in them, which is usually
-automatically the case with source files like `.py` or `.c`.
-However, if you
-want to write to a file to the project-root that does not have a `.` in its
-name, i.e. a `Makefile`, you wold have to name it `./Makefile` to sort it out.
+### Appending to defined tags:

 Since the code now creates the output directory `out` for us, lets add that to
 the ignore file in order to avoid committing generated code to the repository.